Becxah/math_in_your_head/README.md

 # Math_in_your_head
-Allows you to cheat at the multiplication table quiz and/or drinking game Cheese and Potatoes.
+Allows user to cheat at the multiplication table quiz and/or drinking game Cheese and Potatoes.

 -----------------------
 INTRODUCTION